 The Colombia work visa is intended for foreigners who have a job in Colombia.
 And the visa is relatively easy to get once you have found a job in Colombia.

-Colombia is in the process of changing its Colombian visa rules, which reportedly goes into effect on December 15, 2017.
-So, the existing TP-4 work visa in Colombia will become a Migrant (M) visa of category 5 (basically a M-5 visa) at the end of 2017.
+Colombia changed its Colombian visa rules, which went into effect on December 15, 2017.
+So, the previous TP-4 work visa in Colombia became a Migrant (M) visa of category 5 (basically a M-5 visa) at the end of 2017.

-Also, existing TP-4 work visas are valid until the visa expiration and don’t convert to a M-5 visa.
+Also, existing TP-4 work visas were valid until the visa expiration and didn’t convert to a M-5 visa.
 In addition, work visas are typically valid for the duration of a work contract.